How to Make an Irish Coffee : A Traditional Irish Recipe

 - First, place the spoon in your glass and fill halfway with the boiling water (the spoon takes the heat so the glass won't crack).

-- Swirl the water around the glass and discard.
+- Swirl the water around the glass coffee cup and discard.

 - Pour the whiskey followed by the coffee into the glass, about an inch from the top.